Centre for Mental Health Research

 Duration: November 2019 to November 2021

-Music-assisted programmes: Developing communication in autism spectrum disorder through music-making (MAP)
+Music-assisted programmes: Developing communication in autism spectrum disorder through music-making

 City St George's Lead: Professor Jacqueline Sin (co-I)